Pregnant Kate Middleton Maternity Outfits: Top Chic Clothing She Recycled During Her Pregnancies

 She also stepped out twice while wearing her polka-dot Topshop dress during her previous pregnancies, turning the high-street fashion wedding-ready by adding a classy black-and-white hat, based on the piece from Hello.

-Whether pregnant or not, Kate Middleton has repeatedly proven herself to be a practical and stylish royalty by mixing up outfits to create looks that fits a royalty.
+Whether pregnant or not, Kate Middleton has repeatedly proven herself to be a practical and stylish by mixing up outfits to create looks that fit a royal.

 [Featured Image by Geoff Pugh – WPA Pool /Getty Images]